 - What are the “non-negotiables” in our fellowship (ex: Yeshua is Messiah, Saturday Sabbath Observance, Aviv Barley Calendar and Feast Day Observance, Etc.)

 It is important to answer these questions in order to build a solid foundation for your fellowship.
 Be encouraged and work through the tough questions early on.
 Starting a fellowship is a lot like the courting process.
 You want to get all the tough questions out of the way before the marriage ceremony.
-This sets the stage for a solid group that can work together and truly have a positive impact on the people who attend and the community as a whole.
+This sets the stage for a solid group that can work together and truly has a positive impact on the people who attend and the community as a whole.